 All incoming freshmen are required to take the placement test during orientation, or earlier, unless they are exempted by having earned a score of 450 or better in verbal or 440 or better in math.
 The purpose of these placement tests is to determine students' preparation for college on a standardized basis.
-Students who fail to achieve the required minimum score on the various placement tests will be required to enroll in Learning Assistance courses prior to enrollment in regular classes (see Learning Assistance Services).
-Students who do not take the placement tests will not be allowed to enroll in any courses for which a Learning Assistance course may be a prerequisite.
+Students who fail to achieve the required minimum score on the various placement tests will be required to enroll in developmental courses prior to enrollment in regular classes.
+Students who do not take the placement tests will not be allowed to enroll in any courses for which a developmental course may be a prerequisite.